 What is NAT?

-Network Address Translation (NAT) is a method used in networking to modify IP address information in the IP packet headers while in transit across a router or firewall.
-Its primary purpose is to allow multiple private IP addresses to share a single public IP address when accessing the internet.
+Network Address Translation (NAT) is a method used in networking.
+It modifies IP address information in the IP packet headers.
+This modification occurs while the packets are in transit across a router or firewall.
+The primary purpose of NAT is to allow multiple private IP addresses to share a single public IP address.
+This occurs when accessing the internet.

 Function of NAT: